mudroljub/angular-wiki-search/README.md

     gsrsearch: term,  // term is a variable
     exintro: '',    // get only article's content intro
     pilimit: 'max', // images for all articles, otherwise only for the first
-    exlimit: 'max' // extracts for all articles, otherwise only for the first };
+    exlimit: 'max' // content for all articles, otherwise only for the first };
 ```